panoply/vscode-liquid/readme.md

 # Configuration

 The extension provides a couple of different ways for users to configure and control capabilities.
-The preferred method is to use a `.liquidrc` file for controlling formatting capabilities and the vscode workspace/global settings for anything else but nothing is stopping you from controlling everything within the workspace.
+Depending on how regularly you are working with Liquid should help determine which method is best for you.
+The `.liquidrc` file or package.json `prettify` field method is a great option for developers who require a single point of control over beautification features whereas the same can be said using workspace workspace settings.

-### Using the workspace settings
+### Using workspace settings

-Setting configuration using workspace settings is made available on `liquid.*` options.
-When a `.liquidrc` file is present in your projects root then that will run precedence over the `liquid.format.*` options defined in workspace/user settings unless formatting is disabled (ie: the `liquid.format.enable` option is set to `false`).
+Setting configuration using workspace settings is made available to the `liquid` option.
+When a `.liquidrc` file is present in your projects root then that will run precedence over the `liquid.format.*` options defined in workspace/user settings unless formatting has been disabled (ie: the `liquid.format.enable` option is set to `false`).

 Refer to [Workspace Settings](#workspace-settings) for defaults.

 ### Using the package.json prettify field

 In some situations users may prefer to define formatting options within a `package.json` file.
-The extension will check `package.json` files for a `prettify` field and use any beautification options provided if defined.
+The extension will check `package.json` files for a `prettify` field and use any beautification options provided when it is defined.
 The `prettify` field only accepts format rules and will override vscode workspace/user settings unless a `.liquidrc` file is present.
 When a .liquidrc file is present in your projects root then that will run precedence over the `prettify` field and workspace settings.

 ### Using .liquidrc config file

-The `.liquidrc` file allows users to control beautification rules to be used by Prettify when formatting documents.
-You can only provide formatting configuration in the .liquidrc file, it does not accept vscode workspace/user settings.
-It's typically the easiest way to define per-project configurations and shareable rules.
+The `.liquidrc` file allows users to control formatting rules used by the extension.
+You can only provide formatting configuration in .liquidrc files and it does not accept vscode workspace/user settings.
+It's typically the easiest way to define per-project configurations and shareable rules as whenever the extension detects the presence of a .liquidrc file it will behave in accordance and assume a Liquid environment.

 _The `.liquidrc` file will be an essential requirement in Liquify (the future release) and the point of control for the Liquify parser, Language Server, Liquid specifications and other features._

-### Supported Files
+### Supported files

-Currently, the extension only supports 2 JSON (with comments) file types.
+Currently, the extension only supports 2 JSON (with comments) file types:

 - `.liquidrc`
 - `.liquidrc.json`

 ### Generating a .liquidrc File

-You can generate a `.liquidrc` file using the **Liquid: Generate .liquidrc (defaults)** command available via the vscode command palette.
-The extension will use default rules defined on the `liquid.format` user/workspace setting.
+You can generate a `.liquidrc` file using the **Liquid: Generate .liquidrc (defaults)** command in the vscode command palette.
 If you prefer a more refined output then you can generate a file with **recommended** rules.
-The recommended rules are best suited to Shopify projects and were helped determined together with several talented developers who frequent the [Shopify Developers](https://discord.com/channels/597504637167468564) discord server.
+The recommended rules are best suited to Shopify projects and were helped determined by several talented developers who frequent the [Shopify Developers](https://discord.com/channels/597504637167468564) discord server.

+Below is the **default** rules.
+It is important to note that if the `liquid.format` user/workspace setting contains rules then will be merged with defaults when the file is generated.

 ```jsonc
 {